Skip To Main Content

 Findings:

-For the 2022-23 school year, the SAO assigned three indicators of financial health as “Concerning”: Fund Balance Sufficiency, Governmental Funds Sustainability, and Debt Service Load.
+For fiscal year 2025, the SAO assigned three indicators of financial health as "Concerning": Fund Balance Sufficiency (General Fund), Change in Fund Balance (All Governmental Funds), and Debt Service Load.

 Financial Intelligence Tool (FIT)